 In other words, the hook is placed in a rather delicate area of the mouth, meaning that it is absolutely crucial not to use too big of a hookbait, which could impact the bolt effect negatively that close to the mouth’s edge.

 A boilie or pop-up of around 12mm will not be in the way of the hook when it enters the tench’s tough lower or upper lip and will be easily sucked in by the fish.
-This ensures a perfect bolt effect, which, in turn, leads to far more hook ups!
+This ensures a perfect bolt effect, which, in turn, leads to far more landed fish!

 How to Fish for Tench With Boilies?